Rigidity of 3-colorings of the discrete torus: Abstract

-Our work extends previously obtained results for the discrete torus with specific boundary conditions.
-The main challenge in this extension is to overcome certain topological obstructions which appear when no boundary conditions are imposed on the model.
-These are addressed by developing discrete analogues of appropriate results from algebraic topology.
+In the course of the proof we develop discrete analogues of notions from algebraic topology.
 This theory is developed in some generality and may be of use in the study of other models.

 \thefootnote \thefootnote